epw/consensus/consensus_voices.md

 Within: referring to the internal self, controlled reactions, ability to introspect, and know yourself.
 Without: referring to the external world, connections, empathy and understanding.

+\end{Player}

+\begin{MC}

+The other players will keep track of their characters stats.
+It might be helpful for you to know what they are so that you know what moves the characters are likely to succeed or fail on, but other than that you don't need to interact with the stats much at all.

+\end{MC}

 ## The Life of a Mage

+\begin{Narrator}

+No matter what role you're taking on, this is some basic information you'll want to be thinking about.

 Mages in Consensus are people who have a deep belief about how the world works and how they can fit into it.
 This belief is strong enough to allow them to do what the game recognizes as magic, though they may deny that, because if the world really works by allowing people to speak words of power to command the elements, then speaking those words of power isn’t magic any more than using a computer is.
 Mages change the world just by existing, whether they like it or not, and these changes form the basis for many of the stories in Consensus.